pest-parser/book/src/examples/jlang.md

 string = @{ "'" ~ ( "''" | (!"'" ~ ANY) )* ~ "'" }
 ```

-Whitespace in J consists solely of spaces and tabs; newlines are significant
+Whitespace in J consists solely of spaces and tabs.
+Newlines are
-(they delimit statements) and so they are excluded from this rule:
+significant because they delimit statements, so they are excluded
+from this rule:

 ```pest
 WHITESPACE = _{ " " | "\t" }